AdobeDocs/campaign-web.en/help/v8/campaign-web-home.md

 We are thrilled to introduce the new version of Adobe Campaign Web User Interface.
 Our latest release is packed with intuitive features designed to simplify the creation of personalized cross-channel campaigns, drive exceptional results, and give you a competitive advantage across all channels.
 This new modern UI simplifies marketing campaign design and delivery, and brings consistency, along with other Adobe solutions, including Adobe Experience Platform.

 >[!AVAILABILITY]
-> Campaign v8 Web is currently in Limited Availability (LA) version.
+> Adobe Campaign Web is currently in Limited Availability (LA) version.
 Access is restricted to a small set of LA customers.
 Please be aware that product interface, capabilities and usage flows can change without notice.

 ## What's New

-Get a glimpse of the newest enhancements in Adobe Campaign v8 Web product and documentation!
+Get a glimpse of the newest enhancements in Adobe Campaign Web product and documentation!
 For a comprehensive list of key capabilities and release updates features, check out [this page](rn/whats-new.md).

 >[!BEGINTABS]